YangLiu1024/LearnAndShare/repo-manage-tools/git-repo.md

 ### Manifest repository
 The information about how to manage multiple repository and all configuration of sub repository is stored in an independent repository, which usually called `manifest`.

-And within this manifest repository, a file named `default.xml` is required.
+And within this manifest repository, a file named `default.xml` is required, its the default manifest file.
 All configuration information store in this file.

+If it does not exist, when execute `repo init`, need to specify option `-m` to select the manifest file name.

 A simple example, refer to [Manifest repo](https://github.com/YangLiu1024/GitRepoManifestRepo)
 ```xml